Pvt. Rogers Louis Taylor

 The morning of December 8th, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
 The 192nd letter companies were ordered to the perimeter of Clark Airfield.

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
-When bombs began exploding, the men knew the planes were Japanese.
-After the attack the 192nd remained at Ft.
-Stotsenburg for almost two weeks.

 The company took part in the Battle of the Pockets.
 The Japanese had lunched an offensive and were pushed back to the original battle line.
 Two pockets of Japanese soldiers were trapped behind the line.
 The tanks were sent in to the pockets to wipe them out.
 One platoon of tanks would relieve another platoon.
 The tanks would do this one at a time.